nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 296
 00:16:51,518 --> 00:16:56,230
-[SPEAKER_03]: If something were to happen, I might be out, but I don't think anything will happen.
+[SPEAKER_03]: So if something were to happen, I might be out, but I don't think anything will happen.

 297
 00:16:56,210 --> 00:16:59,875
 [SPEAKER_00]: I'll throw a few prayers your way too.
+[SPEAKER_03]: Thank you.

 298
 00:16:59,855 --> 00:17:02,890